Business

 • Teach others to carry the message.
 Building a coalition, engaging change champions, and celebrating early adopters are all impactful strategies.

-• Avoid overwhelming your team with a barrage of information; instead, break it down into manageable updates.
-Be ready to answer questions as others bring them up.
-People need processing time; avoid cognitive overload.
+• Avoid overwhelming your team with information; instead, break it down into manageable updates.
+Be ready to answer questions as others raise them.
+People need processing time to avoid cognitive overload.

 4. How will we know how well they received the information?